In this section:

 Technical assistance (TA), also commonly referred to as “consulting,” is the process of providing targeted support to an organization with a development need or problem.
 TA can be delivered in many different ways, such as one-on-one consultation or small-group facilitation.
 It can also effectively increase the capacity—the ability of community members to make a difference over time and across different issues—of a community or organization.

-At BEDHD, we have learn and practice a variety of techniques and methods to help educate, organize, and motivate communities and to analyze and evaluate policies.
+At BEDHD, we learn and practice a variety of techniques and methods to help educate, organize, and motivate communities and to analyze and evaluate policies.
 Because community support and engagement is a necessary part of building community capacity to address health, we have a vested interest in aiding our communities in moving toward this goal.
 Our experience and expertise can help us to help you move toward a healthier community.

 Examples of situations where a government body or community group might want to request TA or community consulting include the following: